sidney-eliot/3d-artists-handbook/content/texture/baking-and-texturing-prep.md

 >To-Do

 >[!Info] Baking cage
 >The cage helps for ray casting to know from where to cast the rays and when to kill the ray.
 The cage should extend far enough to cover the highest points of the high poly mesh.
-The cage is almost always a bigger/ solidified version of the low and should never be done by hand, if the baker doesn't generate a cage for you then that baker isn't a good baker.
+The cage is almost always a bigger and solidified version of the low and should never be done by hand, if the baker doesn't generate a cage for you then that baker isn't a good baker.
 Making cages isn't hard, but when working with many objects it's a complete waste of time.
 Marmoset and Substance generate cages, bakers in Blender and Maya currently don't.
 >
 >Sometimes however with more complex objects the generated cage won't work, then one can either:
 >- Hand paint the cage distance